 Fun With Annuities Podcast Celebrity Series

-In this episode, The Annuity Man and Michael Finke discuss:
+In this episode, The Annuity Man and John Lenz discuss:

-Fun With Annuities Podcast is hosted by America’s Annuity Agent®, Stan The Annuity Man®, and a Celebrity Co-Host.
-Hear facts with no sales pitches from the top independent agent in the country, licensed in all 50 states.
-Stan and his guests dive deep into topics such as annuities, finance, retirement, and so much more.
-It’s fun learning the facts and seeing if they’ll fit your personal retirement lifestyle.
-Thanks for being here!
+Fun With Annuities Podcast is hosted by America’s Annuity Agent®, Stan Haithcock, The Annuity Man®.
+Hear brutal annuity facts with no sales pitches from the top independent agent in the country, licensed in all 50 states.
+Author of 7 books, Stan dives deep on all annuity types and strategies.
+It’s fun, learning the contractual truths on how annuities actually work and if they’ll fit your personal retirement lifestyle.

 Listen in on how you can be livin’ the reality, not the dream.
 Listen and subscribe on Libsyn, Stitcher, Apple Podcasts, Google Podcasts, Amazon Podcasts, and Spotify.